-Moodle is MIE's learning management system (LMS).
-All programme learning content will be made available to students via Moodle and this platform is used to host online classes, manage assignments, provide learner supports and create interactive content.
+Moodle is MIE's virtual learning environment (VLE).
+All programme learning content will be made available to students via Moodle and this platform is used to host your module content, online classes, manage assignments, provide supports and feedback.

-MIE also uses the video conferencing platforms integrated into the Insitiutional VLE to support online classes online.
+MIE also uses the video conferencing platforms integrated into Moodle to support online classes online.
 Panopto is MIE's video content management software.
-All lectures that are recorded will be made available to students via the Panopto Moodle plugin.
+All lectures that are recorded will be made available to students via Panopto and Moodle.
 Panopto's recording functionality will also enable students to submit video presentations for assignments.

-MIE utilises Turn-it-in, a plagiarism checking and prevention service of essay-based assignments.
+MIE utilises Turn-it-in, a plagiarism checking and prevention software for your essay-based assignments.

-All students in MIE are provided with a free Office 365 licence for the duration of their studies.
-Office 365 allow access to online versions of Microsoft suite applications such as Word, Excel and PowerPoint for content creation, Outlook for email, OneDrive for cloud document storage and Teams for collaboration.
-Office 365 licence holders may sign into Office on any device or download Office to a device for offline access.
+All students in MIE are provided with a free Microsoft 365 licence for the duration of their studies.
+Microsoft 365 allow access to online versions of Microsoft suite applications such as

+Word, Excel and PowerPoint for content creation, Outlook for email, OneDrive for document storage and Teams for collaboration.